steveknipmeyer/ModelRelief/ProjectNotes/ProjectNotes.md

     Add the generated Mesh, DepthBuffer and NormalMap from the store folder to ModelRelief\Test.
     Update the Solver\Test JSON files using MRUpdateSeedData.

-    Update the model counts in the integration tests.
-        IdRange = Enumerable.Range(1, X);
     N.B.
 The Lucy DependencyManager integration test has several Ids that are hard-coded.
     These need to be changed if the Lucy Camera, DepthBuffer or Model keys change.
         LucyCameraFindsAllDependents()
         LucyDepthBufferFindsOneDependent
         LucyModel3dHasTwoDependents()
 #### Numpy

 **Benchmarks (512x512 Array)**